biancode/netPI-nodered-npix-rs485/README.md

 #### Accessing

 After starting the container open Node-RED in your browser with `http://<netpi's ip address>:<mapped host port>` e.g. `http://192.168.0.1:1880`.
 Two nodes *serial rs485 (in/out)* in the nodes *npix* library palette provides you access to the RS485 interface of the NPIX module.
 The nodes' info tab in Node-RED explains how to use them.

+##### SSH

+The container starts the SSH service automatically.

+Login to it with an SSH client such as [putty](http://www.putty.org/) using netPI's IP address at your mapped port.
+Use the credentials `root` as user and `root` as password when asked and you are logged in as root user `root`.

+Use debian commands as usual.

 #### Tags